Proudly Serving The People of North & South Carolina

 Damages in many motorcycle accident cases greatly exceed the state-required liability limits.
 It would be advisable for motorcycle riders to carry as much UM/UIM coverage as they can afford on their own insurance policies.

 No motorcycle rider knowingly and intentionally gets involved in an accident.
-The careless and negligent actions of other motorists are not something we can predict or control.
+The negligent actions of other motorists are not something we can predict or control.
 Nor can we determine whether negligent drivers carry liability insurance, regardless of state laws, and how high their limits are if they do.
 Adequate coverage on our policies, including UM/UIM coverage, is something we can control.

 What to do After a Motorcycle Accident